The smarter you are, the happier you will be. According to science, people with high IQ have a much higher chance at being content with their lives.

 People with high IQ are one step closer to happiness than those who have lower scores on the IQ scale, claims new research from the UK.
-Researchers at the Imperial College London, led by Greek researcher Dr. Angela Hasiotis, analyzed data collected of 6,870 people and published their findings in the Psychological Medicine journal.
+Researchers at the Imperial College of London, led by Greek researcher Dr. Angela Hasiotis, analyzed data collected from 6,870 people and published the findings in the Psychological Medicine journal.

 Specifically, the scientists observed that the highest proportion of “very happy” people (43%) was among those whose IQ was between 120 and 129, while the highest percentage of “not very happy” people (12%) was among those whose IQ was between 70 and 89.
 According to the researchers, the lower IQ is also correlated with lower income and poorer health quality.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.